 Mozart - The Marriage of Figaro

 Something which even I forget is that I was brought up without a television, no rock music and the family went to over 30 operas like this in my teens (yes this one included).
 While others smoke marijuana in their teens I come from a sheltered home.
-It not hard to see is it that I would eventually write vocal music and seek to express good taste and beauty.
+It is not hard to see, is it, that I would eventually write vocal music and seek to express good taste and beauty.
 Anyway, the subject is the Italian School of Music.
 As I recently bought my sister's share of my late mother's house I still have the recording of this and I have listened for many hours in the past.